He fixes things, or, at least, he tries

 He’ll never fix that broken clock

-His house is now stacked with rusting things
+His house is stacked with rusting things

-For Mr. fix-it, time has stopped
+For Mr. Fix-it, time has stopped